Laurie Coleman

 Born 1945

 Geoff Kennett was born in Petersham and comes from a strong sporting background.
 His father played Sheffield Shield cricket and also captained the Australian Baseball team.
 Geoff was educated at Trinity Grammar and played 1st grade cricket.
-His father wanted him to be a cricketer but in about 1959 he took up surfing and joined the North Cronulla Surf Club.
+His father wanted him to be a cricketer but in the late 1950s he took up surfing and joined the North Cronulla Surf Club.

 John Langley